(Click on images to enlarge)

 Amerika: Die Stilbildung des Neuen Bauens in den Vereinigten Staaten by Richard J. Neutra, Verlag Von Anton Schroll, Wien, 1930.
-El Lissitsky photo montage includes images by Edward Weston.
+El Lissitsky photo montage includes an image of smokestacks by Brett Weston.
 (From my collection).

 Neutra's 1927 book Wie Baut Amerika? and 1930 book Amerika (see above) must have instilled a sense of pride in Harris to be working for someone of such international renown.
 Neutra also published an article under Harris's byline in the April 1930 issue of Die Form "Ein amerikanischer Flughafen" describing the Lehigh Portland Cement Airport Design Competition which was also incorporated into Rush City Reformed.
 During this period, Harris became familiar with the principles of the Modernist movement and served as secretary of the American chapter of the Congrés Internationaux d'Architecture Moderne (CIAM) which was headed by Neutra.
 Harris and Ain prepared various elements of Rush City Reformed for Neutra to present at the 1930 CIAM III conference in Brussels during his well-received year-long world lecture tour following completion and extensive publication of his Lovell Health House.

 Ring Plan School, Rush City Reformed, Richard Neutra, Die Form, April 15, 1932.
 Courtesy Neutra Papers, Department of Special Collections, Charles E. Young Research Library, UCLA.